FREQUENTLY ASKED QUESTIONS

 What is the NDRP?

 NDRP stands for National Disability Research Partnership.
-At the moment, it is in an establishment phase.
-The vision is for NDRP to facilitate a collaborative and inclusive disability research program that builds the evidence for successful innovation in policy and practice.
-The establishment phase is led by Anne Kavanagh and Bruce Bonyhady, who together with the NDRP working party guide the deliverables.
-The establishment phase is building the foundations of a longer-term Partnership, including guiding principles, a governance model, a research agenda, guide to research, capability mapping and one round of research funding.
+The vision is for the NDRP to facilitate a collaborative and inclusive disability research program that builds the evidence for successful innovation in policy and practice.

 What has happened so far?

 We started work in July 2020.
 The first thing we did was set up a working party.
-Over the past two year, the Working Party has been reaching out to the disability community for advice and feedback on how a National Disability Research Partnership can best be established.
+Over the past two years, the Working Party has been reaching out to the disability community for advice and feedback on how a National Disability Research Partnership can best be established.
 We are very grateful to everyone who took the time to do our surveys, talk to us or send us ideas.
-We have taken it all into account in shaping our recommendations:
+We have taken it all into account in shaping our recommendations which can be found here: recommendations.

 We also released a call for proposals for disability research projects, and funded nine projects.
 In December 2021 we were delighted to share the announcement of funding for an enduring NDRP.